 The model presented is a standard designed in Spain to define the sorting plants for light packaging.
-Not all these plants follow the standard literally; there are differences among them.
-The operations in a sorting plant will vary depending on the automation level of the sorting plant.
-Find here some differences:
+Not all these plants follow this standard exactly; there are differences among the different plants.
+The operations in a sorting plant will vary depending on the level of automation at that sorting plant.
+Some differences that may be found are as follows:

-- There are facilities with discharge pit and facilities with unloading yard as a reception area. - Treatment lines with discharge pit are feeded by grapple hooks. - Treatment lines with unloading yard are feeded by loading shovel. - There are some sorting plants with trommel. - Size mesh of the ballistic separator used to vary between 50 and 70 mm. - Some plants have incorporated optical separation for film. - We can find a lot of different configurations of optical separator chains. - Induction separation with a different intensity is used for the sorting of beverage carton packaging in some plants. - The selected materials quality control is performance by an operator, mostly.
-However, we can find optical separator quality control.
+- Some facilities have discharge pits and some facilities have unloading yards as reception areas. - Treatment lines with discharge pits are fed by grapple hooks. - Treatment lines with unloading yards are fed by loading shovels. - Some sorting plants are fitted with trommels. - The size mesh of the ballistic separator used may vary between 50 and 70 mm. - Some plants have incorporated optical separation for film. - There are many different configurations of optical separator chains. - Induction separation with a different intensity is used for the sorting of beverage carton packaging in some plants. - Quality control of the selected materials is performed mostly by an operator, but in some cases we can find optical separator quality control.

-Figure 32 Classification Trommel: Divides the material stream into two or more categories according to grain size using specific size sieves.
+Figure 32 A classification trommel: this divides the material stream into two or more categories according to grain size using specific size sieves.
 (Source: ECOEMBES, 2021)

-Other European sorting-plants models
+Other European models for sorting-plants

-According to the Circular Economy Action Plan (EC, 2020), the Commission will propose to harmonise separate waste collection systems in all Europe.
-At the future, all the requested materials will be harmonised, so a European sorting-plan model should be established.
+According to the Circular Economy Action Plan (EC, 2020), the Commission will propose to harmonize the (currently separate) waste collection systems across all of Europe.
+In the future, all requested materials will be harmonized so a European sorting-plan model should be established.

-The typical sorting-plant model in Europe involves several similar sorting steps, as presented in the above Spanish example.
-These include manual dismantling and sorting by automated processes, separation according to density and size, and optical or magnetic separation.
-However, the exact process can vary according to consumer behaviour and collection systems.
-For example, in the Nordic countries, consumer behaviour and market availability mean that less beverage carton packaging (TetraPack) is used than in Spain, meaning there is no separate stream for this kind of packaging.
+Typical sorting-plant models in Europe involve several similar sorting steps to those presented in the above example from Spain.
+These include both manual dismantling and sorting by automated processes, separation according to density and size, and optical or magnetic separation.
+However, the exact processes can vary according to consumer behavior and collection systems.
+For example, in the Nordic countries, consumer behavior and market availability mean that less beverage carton packaging (Tetra Pak) is used than in Spain, so there is no separate stream for this kind of packaging.

 The collection system used in different countries has also had a large influence on the historical development of MRFs.
 When recyclable materials are collected in separate streams, this can reduce the number of sorting steps needed, or free up capacity to sort a greater number of types or grades.
-On the other hand, mixed collection of recyclables saves resources at the front end but require a higher degree of technical complexity in MFRs (Cipram et al, 2015).
+On the other hand, mixed collection of recyclables saves resources at the front end while requiring a higher degree of technical complexity in MFRs (Cipram et al., 2015).